mieweb/docs/content/functions/encounters/past-medical-history-encounter-section.md

 #### Edit

-* Selecting Edit from the Past Medical History List will call the <em>Edit Condition</em> screen.
+Selecting Edit from the Past Medical History List will call the *Edit Condition* screen.
 This allows the user to edit the condition description and/or attributes of the condition.

 #### Remove

-* This will call the <em>Remove Condition</em> screen.
+This will call the *Remove Condition* screen.
 This allows users to remove/resolve the condition from the Problem List and Past Medical History Quick Lists.

 #### Add to PMH

-* When selected, the condition on the Make New PMH Item Quick List will move to the Problem List Quick List and add the condition to the encounter PMH (left side of the encounter section).
+When selected, the condition on the Make New PMH Item Quick List will move to the Problem List Quick List and add the condition to the encounter PMH (left side of the encounter section).

 ### Make New PMH Item Quick List